-If you are caught with controlled drugs in your possession you can be criminally prosecuted.
-This could also lead to the University taking strict disciplinary action and result in your expulsion from the University.
+If you are caught with controlled drugs in your possession, you can be criminally prosecuted.
+This could lead to the University taking strict disciplinary action and result in your expulsion from the University.

-If you are concerned or have questions about drugs, The National Drugs Helpline is a 24-hour, seven-days a week, free and confidential telephone service that offers advice and information.
-There is also lots of information on the NHS Choices website.
+If you are concerned or have questions about drugs, The National Drugs Helpline offers a 24/7 advice and information via a free and confidential telephone service.
+The NHS also offers useful information and support.

 Where to find help

-While there's lots you can do on your own to help reduce stress or anxiety, there are also several sources of help and advice you can access if you want to speak to someone about your situation.
+While there are plenty of things you can do on your own to reduce stress or anxiety, there are several support services available if you wish to speak to someone about your situation.

-The Help & Support team in Leeds University Union offers support on a wide range of issues that might be causing you stress or anxiety.
-Their trained staff can give you confidential advice on subjects including finances and hardship; general, mental and sexual health; personal relationships; housing problems; employment; crime and safety and academic issues.
+The LUU Help & Support team offers support with a wide range of issues that might be causing you stress or anxiety.
+Their trained staff can give you confidential advice on subjects including finances and hardship, mental and sexual health, personal relationships, housing problems, employment, crime and safety, and academic issues.

 If you're experiencing particular personal or academic difficulties, your Personal Tutor can support you and, if necessary, refer you to other specialist sources of advice and support such as Skills@Library, the Help & Support team or Student Counselling and Wellbeing.
 You can find out who your personal tutor is by logging in to the Leeds for Life website.

-You can always talk to your GP if you're feeling stressed or anxious.
-Patients of Leeds Student Medical Practice can make an appointment by ringing 0113 295 4488.
+Speak to your GP if you're feeling stressed or anxious.
+Patients of Leeds Student Medical Practice can make an appointment by calling 0113 295 4488.

 The Universities Chaplaincy is made up of a team of chaplains from a number of church backgrounds, some of whom are ordained ministers.
-They're experienced at listening and offering support, guidance and accompaniment to those of all faiths or no faith.
+They are experienced in listening and offering support, guidance and accompaniment to those of all faiths or no faith.

-All University residences have wardens (members of University teaching or administrative staff) who you can go to during term time for advice or for help sorting out any problems.
-Wardens at all residences hold advisory sessions during term time, no appointment is usually necessary.
-Most sites also have resident sub-wardens, usually postgraduate or mature students, which means there's someone there 24 hours a day during term time in case of emergencies.
+All University residences have wardens (members of University teaching or administrative staff) who you can go to during term time for advice and help sorting out any problems.
+Wardens at all residences hold advisory sessions during term time – appointments are usually not necessary.
+Most sites also have resident sub-wardens, usually postgraduate or mature students, which means there's someone available 24 hours a day during term time in case of emergencies.